softwaredesign-uandes/architecture-reviews/blender/overview.md

 ### QA3
 Cross platform usability: Blender boasts usability in windows, iOS, and Linux making it a very versitile software.
 A user using blender on different platforms must be able to enjoy all of it's attributes equally.
 High Priority

 Source → Users.

-Stimulus/Event → use of different features.}
+Stimulus/Event → use of different features.

 Artifact → Linux.

 Environment → Runtime.

 Response → continue working the same as other OSs.
 Response measure → speed of different functions under different OSs.ibe the 3 principal QAs for the project,based on your understanding of the system.
 Provide 1 relevant QAscenario for each.